 IMPORTANT: If you are caring for a child who has been abandoned, physically or verbally abused,

-assaulted, neglected or otherwise abused, call the CPS hotline at 858-560-2191 or 1-800-344-6000.
+assaulted, neglected or otherwise abused, call the Child Abuse Hotline at 858-560-2191 or 1-800-344-6000.

 IF THE CHILD IS IN IMMEDIATE DANGER, CALL 911.

 Frequently Asked Questions about Guardianships

 Protocol for Guardianships in The Juvenile, Family, Probate, and Domestic Violence Courts

 Guardianship is a court proceeding in which a Judge gives someone who is not the parent:

 - Custody of a child under the age of 18.
 This type of Guardianship is called “Guardianship of the Person”.

 - Power to manage the child’s income, money, or other property until the child turns 18.
 This type of Guardianship is called “Guardianship of the Estate”.